 State of Good Repair: Reduced Roadway

 Maintenance Costs

-Benefit: \$612,000
+Benefit: \$763,000

 The Bangert Island Riverfront Transformation project will improve the condition of existing roadway and sidewalk facilities and install new transportation infrastructure.
+Specifically, when the City applied for the BUILD Grant in 2018, Arena Parkway/S. River Road was currently failing, and the County had begun design.

-Specifically, Arena Parkway is currently failing, and the County has begun design on the \$2.65 million in improvements necessary to bring the pavement to arterial standards.
+The County has now begun construction on the \$1.6 million in non-federal investment to reconstruct the pavement to arterial standards.

 Additionally, the road is being designed with wide outside lanes for bicyclists.

-Additionally, by reconstructing portions of South River Road, the City saves in future maintenance costs.
+By reconstructing portions of South River Road, the City saves in future maintenance costs.
 Similarly, the bridge and pavement on Old South River Road is in poor condition, and will need to be replaced within the foreseeable future.
 It is estimated this bridge and pavement reconstruction would cost the City \$2 million.